A History of Delicious

 A Beloved Ingredient in American Cuisine

 Before Blue Plate, how did we ever hold it together?
 Mayonnaise was once a gourmet condiment, made only in small batches at home and in restaurants.
-Then in 1927 Blue Plate brought its thick, creamy and slightly tangy blend of deliciousness to every sandwich, chicken salad and deviled egg in the American South.
-A new era in American cuisine had begun.
+Then in 1927 Blue Plate brought its thick, creamy and slightly tangy blend of deliciousness to sandwiches, chicken salads and deviled eggs across New Orleans and the Gulf South.
+A new era in American Southern cuisine had begun.